alphagov/calendars/README.md

 Each type of calendar (e.g. daylight saving, bank holidays) is known as a _scope_.
 A scope has its own view templates, JSON data source and primary route.

-JSON data files are stored in `lib/data/<scope>.json`, with a `divisions` hash for separate data per region (`united-kingdom`, `england-and-wales`, `scotland` or `ni`).
+JSON data files are stored in `lib/data/<scope>.json`, with a `divisions` hash for separate data per region (`united-kingdom`, `england-and-wales`, `scotland` or `northern-ireland`).

 ### Data Format

-Each scope's data file contains a list of divisions, containing a list of calendars, each with a list of events:
+Each scope's data file contains a list of divisions, containing a list of years, each with a list of events:

 	{ "divisions": {
 		"england-and-wales": [{